qgis/QGIS-Documentation/source/docs/training_manual/processing/interp_contour.rst

 - :menuselection:`GDAL --> Grid (Inverse Distance to a power)` [Power:4]
 - :menuselection:`GDAL --> Grid (Moving average)` [Radius1&2: 50000]

+**TODO:**
-.. todo:: measure concordance between methods, and correlate it with distance to points (areas far from points will have less accurate interpolation)
+   measure concordance between methods, and correlate it with distance to points (areas far from points will have less accurate interpolation)

 Contour
 ---------